AndypSheridan/hyperCube/README.md

 <br>

-* 🐞 - The original SCSS background worked well on my MacBook Pro but caused huge lag and unplayable game quality on some devices.
+* 🐞 - The original SCSS background worked well on a MacBook Pro but caused huge lag and unplayable game quality on some devices.
 * ⚒️ - The SCSS was too CPU intensive on some devices.
 * ✅ - I used a different background animation which was more subtle but works on all devices in testing.

 <br>

-* 🐞 -
+* 🐞 - The game was initially too hard.
-* ⚒️ - The site had not been assigned a favicon.
+* ⚒️ - The speed of each block was too fast.
-* ✅ - I created a separate logo, using an enlarged version of the tennis ball icon from the original design and added a link within the HTML on each page so this logo would display on the browser tab.
+* ✅ - Slowed the starting speed of the blocks and set them to move incrementally faster.

 <br>

 ## **Unfixed Bugs**

-* There are no known unfixed bugs at this stage but this section has been added to catalogue instances of future bugs.
+* There is an issue on mobile devices in which the sound will sometimes play regardless of the toggle button being tapped.
+*

 ## **Deployment**